This document outlines the methodology for the 2019 Data Year.

 Please see the article Estimating Non-Disclosures When Creating Employment Databases for detailed information on the estimation of Employee Compensation and Proprietor Income.

-OTHER PROPERTY INCOME (OPI) AND TAXES ON PRODUCTION & IMPORTS (TOPI)
+OTHER PROPERTY INCOME (OPI) AND TAXES ON PRODUCTION & IMPORTS NET OF SUBSIDIES (TOPI)

 Initial estimates of national TOPI by IMPLAN sector are generated by applying TOPI/Output ratios from the latest BEA Benchmark I-O table to current Output estimates.
 Initial estimates of national OPI by IMPLAN sector are generated by subtracting Intermediate Expenditures, Employee Compensation (EC), Proprietor Income, and TOPI from Output.
-These first estimates of national TOPI and OPI by IMPLAN sector are then controlled to the BEA's GDP-by-industry data, after projecting to the current data year.
+These first estimates of national TOPI and OPI by IMPLAN sector are then controlled to the BEA's GDP-by-industry data.

 To distribute the national data to the states, we turn to the BEA's GDP by State data.
 State-level OPI-to-EC and TOPI-to-Employment ratios are used with each county's EC and Employment estimates for each IMPLAN sector to calculate county-level first estimates of OPT and TOPI by IMPLAN sector.
 County-level OPI and TOPI estimates by IMPLAN sector are then forced to sum to the state level OPI and TOPI estimates.

-- We start with the one-year-lagged raw Value Added data from the BEA, which provides Total GDP, EC, Gross Operating Surplus, Gross TOPI, and Subsidies.
-These data do not separate out PI from OPI but rather report the combination of the two, known as Gross Operating Surplus (GOS).
+We start with the raw Value Added data from the BEA, which provides Total GDP, Employee Compensation (EC), Gross Operating Surplus (GOS), Gross TOPI, and Subsidies.
+These data do not separate out PI from OPI but rather report the combination of the two as GOS.

-- To get OPI, we subtract our own PI estimates (for which we have a separate process) for the sector and state and year (which is one year lagged, so we're using the previous year's PI value).
+To get OPI, we subtract our own PI estimates (for which we have a separate process) for the sector and state and year.

 IMPLAN Value Added data isn't directly comparable to BEA data for GDP.
 We do not use the Total GDP data from the BEA since it is lagged a year relative to the IMPLAN data year.
 However, we do use that data set for some of the components of GDP.